A new page dedicated to vicious and dangerous dog hearings at DogsBite.org.

 Our goal in creating this page is to show dog attack victims what often occurs at an administrative dangerous dog hearing, also referred to as "Dog Court."
 You may face a neutral hearing officer, as was the case for Lana Bergman's family, or a biased one, such as former San Francisco hearing officer Jeff Foster, who was called out on the record.
 Both safety advocates and attorneys representing the owners of vicious dogs have called it "Kangaroo Court" in various jurisdictions.

 "These hearings do not award any money for damages or cost.
 That is for an actual court to adjudicate.
 And while they can offer victims some sense of justice, their real purpose is to protect the public against future attacks from dogs known to be potentially dangerous," states the second installment about San Francisco.
-Evidence presented at these hearings can include: animal control reports; victim, witness and officer testimony; photographs; and records of the victim's injuries.
+Evidence at these hearings can include: animal control reports; victim, witness and officer testimony; photographs; and medical records of the victim's injuries.

 The Featured Hearings